RiccardoDAndrea/web-scraping-python/Strucuture_docs.md

         > Raw data downloaded directly from the company's servers without any modifications.

-## docs
+## Documentation

-- documentation for you work, anything that is related to.
+- Documentation for your work, anything related to it.
+- The `python_shortcuts.txt` file is included in every repository.
+    - Contains all Python shortcuts helpful for coding (git, pip, conda commands included).

         Example:
+        - create with pip a new venv

+            `python3 -m venv venv # <- file name`

+        - Deleting a branch

+            `git branch -d <branch>`

+- docs
+    Every Document that is related to the repo.

+        - Example:
-        > the python_shortcuts.txt
+            > .pdf/.txt
-        > Could me Scientific Papers
-        > PDF, txt - Documents
+            >

 ## models